Water Leaks in Commercial Buildings: What to Do After Finding Them

 Wall and window failures

 The building envelope generally refers to the components that separate the interior of a building from the exterior: walls, windows, doors, and the materials that seal the gaps between them.
-Over time, sealants can crack, shrink, or pull away as the building settles and expands with temperature changes.
+Over time, sealants can crack, shrink, or pull away as the building structure differentially settles or the materials expand and contract with temperature changes.

 Among envelope components, windows are a commonly identified source of intrusion.
-The seals around window frames may degrade after years of weather exposure, allowing water to penetrate during rain events, especially wind-driven rain that pushes water sideways rather than straight down.
+The seals around the operable components or the flashing materials around the window frames may degrade after years of weather exposure, allowing water to penetrate during rain events, especially wind-driven rain that pushes water sideways rather than straight down.

 Plumbing failures

-Pipe corrosion, freezing damage, and wear on supply or drainage lines may lead to leaks ranging from slow drips to sudden, high-volume failures.
+Pipe corrosion, freeze damage, or long-term wear on supply or drainage lines may lead to leaks ranging from slow drips to sudden, high-volume failures.

 Heating, ventilation, and air conditioning (HVAC) issues

-HVAC systems remove moisture from the air as part of the cooling process, routing it through drain lines and condensate pans.
-When those drains clog, disconnect, or pumps malfunction, water may accumulate in unintended locations.
+HVAC systems remove moisture from the air as part of the cooling process (condensate), routing it through condensate drain lines and pans.
+When those drains clog, disconnect, or pumps malfunction, condensate water may accumulate in or flow to unintended locations.
+Also, condensation can develop on cold surfaces of HVAC supply ductwork in warm, humid spaces like attics or ceiling and wall cavities.

 How to recognize the signs of water intrusion